abferguson/Park-Assist-with-Thingsboard/README.md

 # Park-Assist-with-Thingsboard
 An ESP8266-based device using ultrasonic sensor to help driver park car at the correct position

-I ran across other maker's park assist devices and decided it might be useful.
+I ran across other maker's park assist devices and decided it might be useful for my sister.
+She has a tendency to park too close to the back wall of her garage resulting in damage to the wall.
+It is useful and it does work.
+I make two of these for myself.

 My goal was to use the HC-SR04 ultrasonic sensor to make the measurements coupled with a 5mm LED to provide visual feedback:
   1) Turn the LED on when the car was within range of the sensor
   2) Blink the LED white at a faster rate the closer the car was to the sensor
   3) Change the LED color to red, with no blinking, when the car reaches the park position.